NoaMeir12/NoaMeir12/README.md

 ### Hi there 👋

-# Welcome, you've reached noa's Git !
+# Welcome, you've reached noa's Git!
+Glad to see you here!

-## Feel free to contact me through my [LinkedIn](https://www.linkedin.com/in/noa-meir-843b65202/)
+## Feel free to contact me [LinkedIn](https://www.linkedin.com/in/noa-meir-843b65202/) 🔗

-### I'm a self-taught Python Programmer and I'm looking for new opportunities!
+### I'm a self-taught Python Programmer #OpenToWork

-#### About me:
+#### About me: :star:
+So as you probably already understand my name is Noa and I am 25 years old.
 Motivated Tel Aviv University Labor Studies & Communications alumnus skilled in Python, SQL, Data Analytics and Excel.
-A responsible and organized individual with strong problem solving, interpersonal and management skills
+A responsible and organized individual with strong problem solving, interpersonal and management skills. ✨

+I started my learning journey in she code; and since then I have expanded it on Codecademy.
+I took a few courses there and I have learned Python and SQL in addition to my previous knowledge in Excel.
+I have learned how to analyze data using Python and SQL.
+Here are some of my abilities:
+- Manipulate data using NumPy and Pandas
+- Visualize data using Matplotlib and seaborn
+- Summarize and analyze data with scikit-learn

-Here you will be able to see some projects I have done recently, I hope you like them.
+Here you will be able to find some projects I have done recently, I hope you like them.

+💬 Ask me about anything, I love to answer!

 <!--